The pressure metric for Anosov representations: Introduction

 Coornaert--Papadopoulos \cite{coornaert-papadopoulos} showed that if $\Gamma$ is word hyperbolic, then there is a symbolic coding of its geodesic flow $\Gg$.
 However, this coding is not necessarily one-to-one on a large enough set to apply the thermodynamic formalism.
-Therefore, word hyperbolic groups admitting convex Anosov representations represent an interesting class of groups from the point of view of symbolic dynamics.
+Therefore, word hyperbolic groups admitting projective Anosov representations represent an interesting class of groups from the point of view of symbolic dynamics.

-{\bf Acknowledgements:} We thank Bill Goldman, Alex Lubotzky, Fran\c cois Ledrappier, Olivier Guichard, Fr\'ed\'eric Paulin, Hans-Henrik Rugh, Ralf Spatzier, Matthew Stover and Amie Wilkinson for helpful discussions.
+{\bf Acknowledgements:} We thank Bill Goldman, Alex Lubotzky, Fran\c cois Ledrappier, Olivier Guichard, Fr\'ed\'eric Paulin, Jean-Fran\c cois Quint, Hans-Henrik Rugh, Ralf Spatzier, Matthew Stover and Amie Wilkinson for helpful discussions.
+We thank the referee for many useful comments which improved the exposition.
 This research was begun while the authors were participating in the program on {\em Geometry and Analysis of Surface Group Representations} held at the Institut Henri Poincar\'e in Winter 2012.